janpieterk/gemeentekaart-rest/README.md

 ### `type`
 **string**

-Ene of the choropleth types.
+One of the choropleth types.
 See `possibletypes`.

 ---
 ### `width`
 **string**

-width in pixels of the map.
+Width in pixels of the map.
 Overrides the default.

 ---